exyi/diplomka/diplomka/text/3-analysis-3-metrics.md

 ### Plane to plane comparison

 We have a number of options for comparing the relative orientation of the base planes.
-The obvious choice is the angle between the planes, more specifically the angle between their normal vectors which we will call simply **Coplanarity angle**.
+The obvious choice is the angle between the planes, more specifically the angle between their normal vectors as used for example in <https://doi.org/10.1261/rna.381407>.
-(TODO cite ten paper co posilala Helen?).
+We will simply call this number the **Coplanarity angle**.
 That does not capture the vertical distance, but also cannot distinguish "bent" from "twisted" basepairs.
 In the language of the standard basepair parameters, there is a difference between having a large propeller or large buckle.